 Ethernet, am I right?
-What’s the deal with it and why are there so many different versions?
-Well, today we’re going to discuss CAT 5e, CAT6, and CAT6A, the standards you’ll find in your house these days without blowing all the money on real expensive cabling.
+What’s the deal with it and why are there so many different versions of network cables?
+Well, today we’re going to discuss CAT 5e, CAT6, and CAT6A, the standards you’ll find in your house these days without blowing all the money on really expensive cabling.

-CAT5 was introduced in 1999, then upgraded in 2001 to the ‘e’ variant, which is capable of carrying a gigabit connection.
+CAT5 was introduced in 1999, then upgraded in 2001 to the ‘e’ variant, which is capable of carrying a gigabit ethernet speed.
 Used with the internet, telephone, and video, it’s the most commonly found Ethernet cable around and often the cheapest for the length, providing solid data transmission and fewer errors such as return loss.

 CAT6 came not long later, able to transfer a 10-gigabit connection over a limited distance.
-CAT6 is mainly used to ensure stability in networking setups, while CAT5e is used for longer stretches.
+CAT6 is mainly used to ensure stability and high speeds in networking setups, while CAT5e is used for longer stretches.
 Whilst there are not too many significant differences, CAT6 ultimately better provides high-speed internet.

 The difference here is that over the course of 100m, both CAT cables can provide a gigabit connection.
 The signal physically cannot go any further without degrading over time.
 This is why you’ll find network switches and the like littered around networks.

 When it comes to providing a 10-gig signal, the CAT6 is reduced to 55m, limiting the distance it can travel before it degrades.
 This however has been ‘rectified’ with the CAT6A, which can provide 10 gigabits over 100m – ultimately resulting in better internet speeds.